AdrianLesch/FanatsyNameGenerator---MixedMessages/Fantasy Name Generator.md

 3. Create a function to create a random greeting message where the name is included //check

 #### Extended Scope
-4. Create a function to create a random name out of Syllables
+4. Create a function to create a random name out of Syllables //check
-5. Create a message where an input is required to choose if you want a male, female, or genderless name -> Message should be like "Greetings fellow traveler, pleace chose thy sex >> Now chose if you want to have an existing name or a completely random name
+5. Create a message where an input is required to choose if you want a more common (DnD-wise) or totally random name -> Message should be like "Greetings fellow traveler, pleace chose thy name"